kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

   IMAGE: dwk-environments
 ```

-We set the workflow to run on push and set the environment variables accordingly - we'll need them later on.
+We set the workflow to run whenever changes are pushed to the repository and set the environment variables accordingly - we'll need them later on.

 Next is adding the jobs.
 For simplicity we'll add everything into a single job that'll build, publish and deploy.